eveliz147/cbh21-protein-solubility-challenge/submission/README.md

 This is our submission for the CBH2021 hackathon.

-# test submission 00:30 metamodel
+# test submission 1:00 Eva_baseline